Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Introduction

 Exact conservation laws, i.e.~first integrals of the full dynamics, were already used for model order reduction.
-If such quantities exist, one can eliminate a number of variables and equations equal to the number of independent conservation laws \cite{lemaire2014defining,mahdi2017conservation}.
-In the present work, we introduce the {\em approximate conservation laws} that are quantities conserved by the fast dynamics.
-For many CRNs, the number of approximate conservation laws supersedes that of exact conservation laws, allowing for important reduction.
-We thus provide algorithmic reduction methods covering the case of non-hyperbolic fast dynamics with conservation.
-Our algorithms are inspired from the {\em quasi-equilibrium} approximation that is well known for chemical reaction networks \cite{gorban2010asymptotology,radulescu2012reduction}.
+If such quantities exist, \cor{the model can be reduced by eliminating} a number of variables and equations equal to the number of independent conservation laws \cite{lemaire2014defining,mahdi2017conservation}.
+In the present work, we introduce the {\em approximate conservation laws} that are quantities conserved by the fast dynamics. \cor{In models with multiple timescales, approximate conservation laws provide extra slow variables.
+Model reduction takes place by elimination of the fast variables.} We thus provide algorithmic reduction methods covering the case of non-hyperbolic fast dynamics with conservation.
+Our algorithms are inspired from the \cor{well-known} {\em quasi-equilibrium} approximation \cite{gorban2010asymptotology,radulescu2012reduction}.
 Contrary to the quasi-equilibrium approximation that uses only linear approximate conservation laws, here we are also exploiting non-linear conserved quantities.
-Similar ideas were developed in \cite{schneider2000model,auger2008aggregation}, but without a full algorithmic solution.
-Like in \cite{kruff2021algorithmic} we use tropical geometry to find appropriate time and concentration scales in this case as well.
+Similar ideas were developed in \cor{\cite{schneider2000model,del2008modular,auger2008aggregation}}, but without a full algorithmic solution.
+Like in \cite{kruff2021algorithmic} we use tropical geometry to find appropriate time and concentration scales.